-And lastly, successful business analytics depends on the quality of data, (data should come from reliable sources and not be manipulated), skills of the business analyst who has a strong understanding of technology and business and an organization committed to data have driven decision making
+And lastly, successful business analytics depends on the quality of data (data should come from reliable sources), the skills of the business analyst with a strong understanding of technology and business, and an organization committed to data have driven decision-making.

 Frequently Asked Questions (FAQs)

 Answer: Yes, business analytics is generally considered a good career choice.
 It offers a challenging and rewarding career path with strong demand for skilled professionals across various industries.
 Additionally, the field is rapidly growing and evolving, providing continuous learning and professional development opportunities.

 Q2.
 Does business analytics require coding?

 - Business analytics does not always require coding, but having programming skills can be beneficial.
 Business analysts can perform many tasks using software tools requiring little coding.
 However, knowing programming languages like Python, R, and SQL can enable them to build customized solutions and automate processes.

 - Additionally, coding skills can make collaborating with data scientists and other technical professionals in the field more accessible.